Chindi-M/Chindi-M/README.md

 ## 🌍 About Me

-I'm a Cloud Platform & DevSecOps Engineer passionate about automation, security, and building resilient cloud-native infrastructure.
+I'm passionate about automation, security, and building resilient cloud-native infrastructure.
 I specialise in designing systems that are **scalable, observable, repeatable, and secure by default**.

 I love turning complex cloud challenges into elegant, automated solutions ranging from Kubernetes platforms to fully codified cloud environments with Terraform and GitOps.
 My focus is on **developer experience, reliability, and operational excellence**.